-- 3. Fill out the Create an Amazon Kinesis Data Streams endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
+3. Fill out the Create an Amazon Kinesis Data Streams endpoint fields as follows:

+- In the Name field, enter a human-readable name for the endpoint. - In the Placement area, select where the logging call should be placed in the generated VCL.
+Valid values are Format Version Default, waf_debug(waf_debug_log), and None.
+See our guide on changing log placement for more information. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
 Our discussion of format strings provides more information. - In the Access method field, select either User Credentials or IAM Role. - If you select User Credentials, enter the access key and secret key associated with the IAM user you created in your AWS account specifically for Fastly.
 See Amazon's documentation on security credentials for more information.

-• NOTE: Password management software may mistakenly treat the Secret Key field as a password field because of the way your web browser works.
+Password management software may mistakenly treat the Secret Key field as a password field because of the way your web browser works.
 As such, that software may try to auto-fill this field with your Fastly account password.
 If this happens to you, the AWS integration with Fastly services won't work and you will need to enter Secret Key manually instead.

 - If you select IAM Role, enter the Amazon Resource Name (ARN) for the IAM role granting Fastly access to KDS.
 For more information, see Creating an AWS IAM Role for Fastly Logging. - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to 3600 seconds. - In the Stream name field, enter the name of the Kinesis stream to which log data will be sent. - From the Region menu, select the region to stream logs to.
 This must match the region where you created your Kinesis stream. - 4.
-Click the Advanced options link of the Create an Amazon Kinesis Data Streams endpoint page and decide which of the optional fields to change, if any.
+Click the Create button to create the new logging endpoint. - 5.
+Click the Activate button to deploy your configuration changes.